-Get an overview of the effects that solar photovoltaic (PV) systems across the six states have on demand from the regional power system and how the ISO is handling related challenges.
+Get an overview of the effects that solar photovoltaic (PV) systems have on demand from the regional power system and how the ISO is handling related challenges.

 Learn how the ISO takes steps to help protect the power grid in the event of predicted geomagnetic disturbances caused by solar events.

 Learn how the ISO uses weather forecasts in formulating electric demand estimates.

 Learn how ISO New England plans for the region’s energy use on this not-so-typical Thursday morning.